tinalexander/tinalexander.github.io/pages/2023/08-august.md

 # August 23, 2023

+## Ohio spokesperson on BA.2.86 in wastewater

+- **Source:** email from Ken Gordon of Ohio Department of Health
+- **Date:** received August 23, 2023

+> The Centers for Disease Control and Prevention (CDC) recently informed the Ohio Department of Health (ODH) that the state had a preliminary detection of the BA.2.86 COVID-19 variant in one wastewater sample.
+>
+> ODH is working with the CDC on further evaluation of the sample.
+As this preliminary detection has not been confirmed, ODH at this time cannot provide any further information.
+>
+> BA.2.86 contains a number of mutations that make it distinct from other currently circulating lineages.
+According to the CDC, at this point there is no evidence that this variant is causing any more severe illness.
+>
+> As always, ODH encourages Ohioans to stay up to date on their COVID-19 vaccinations as the best way to prevent serious illness, and to stay home if they are sick.

 ## FDA spokesperson on tests from Reedley lab

 - **Source:** email from James McKinney of FDA